-We enable makers of all kinds to imagine, design and create using open source software and DIWO equipment.
+We enable makers of all kinds to imagine, design and create using open source software and DIWO (Do It With Others!) equipment.
 We do this by working with a local and international network to actively cultivate public engagement through community-focused art-entrepreneurship, research and education.

 Libraries are really important.
 They fill a lot of social and service roles, like supporting education and life-long learning, providing critical information access for job hunting and government services, and they even act as place of gathering for community activities and democratic discourse.
 Increasingly, roles like these are related to the acquisition, sharing, evaluation and creation of information through digital tools like computers and the internet.